A new platform for documentation and tutorials is launching soon.

 undefined is created by accessing a non-existent list element or value.

-The undefine value is created in a number of other circumstances.
+The undefined value is created in a number of other circumstances.
 The documentation

 will note when an undefined value may be created.